 But What About Those Bells and Whistles?

 Finally, lets talk about recording capacity.
-You’ll want an SD card that is able to store a large amount of footage with an industrial-grade write speed.
-Nextbase’s standard loop recording time is a substantial four hours at 32GB @ 1080p and can be pushed up to 16 hours with a 128GB microSD card.
+You’ll want an SD card that is able to store a large amount of footage with a Industrial-grade write speed, before it automatically overwrites the data, and eventually requiring you to reformat the SD card every 2-3 weeks, restoring to optimal performance.
+Nextbase’s standard loop recording time is a substantial four hours at 1080p and can be pushed up to 16 hours with a 128GB microSD card.
 Bear in mind, however, if using multiple camera modules, the overall recording capacity is split among them.
-Reformating the SD card every 2-3 weeks will restore it to optimal performance.
 And along with data capacity, the helpful MyNextbase desktop and Smartphone app on all Nextbase models allows one to view footage with a few clicks without having to download endless files in search of the desired clip.

 So which model is right for you?
 It all depends on your driving habits and lifestyle.